 three collections (all available data).

-Figure 5 shows the same information as in Figure 4, but shows all available data back to as early as September 2006.
+Figure 5 shows the same information as in Figure 4, but includes all available data back to as early as September 2006.
 Points in time at which the list of accounts was updated are represented by vertical dashed lines.

 Digital Observatory